DannyMoerkerke/basic-service-worker/README.md

 ![Registered sync event](./src/img/registered-sync.png)

 Now go back online and after the network is back, check Background Sync in the Application tab under Background Services again.
-You should now see that the sync event was dispatched and completed:
+You should now see that the sync event was dispatched and completed and the request should be successfully retried:

 ![Sync event completed](./src/img/completed-sync.png)